JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 }
 ```

-For multiple interfaces, extension class should be located first and then each interface should be located in different line:
+For multiple interfaces, superclass  constructor call should be located first and then each interface should be located in a different line:

 ```kotlin
 class Person(